What’s important to consider

 Understanding communication needs

-All tamariki can communicate their preferences if those working with them take the time to understand how they communicate.
-There are a number of reasons why the voice of te tamaiti may be more difficult to obtain as a result of their individual circumstances.
+All tamariki and rangatahi can communicate their preferences if those working with them take the time to understand how they communicate.
+There are a number of reasons why the voice of te tamaiti or rangatahi may be more difficult to obtain as a result of their individual circumstances.
 This includes the very young tamaiti, where English is a second language, or where there are communication challenges as a result of a disability.
-Some tamariki may need support to ensure their views, wishes and feelings are taken into account in assessment and planning.
+Some tamariki and rangatahi may need support to ensure their views, wishes and feelings are taken into account in assessment and planning.
 Adaptable methods that can be adjusted for particular individual needs are important.

 Recording — why we are involved and what we are worried about